ampmonteiro/glossary-project-php/notes_improve_oop_way_ch5.md

 - get_terms methods should be centralized into construtor

+- apply php 8 feature promoting class properties on source prop

 ## glossaryterm

 - glossaryterm.class.php > GlossaryTerm.php

+- defining props with types (in this case all are string type) outside of constructor

 - apply php 8 feature promoting class properties on source prop